Semrush helps you:

 The other part?
 Getting more subscribers.

-One of the best ways to get more subscribers is to add a subscribe button to your End Screen.
+One of the best ways to get more potential subscribers is to add a subscribe button to your End Screen.

 Here’s an example from my channel.